6 Reasons Your Period Could Be Late Besides Being Pregnant

 -Team Lunette

-However, many reasons might delay your period, such as stress, hormonal imbalance, or lifestyle changes like a new schedule.
-Being sick and taking some medication may also influence and mess up with your menstrual cycle.
+Many reasons might delay your period, such as stress, hormonal imbalance, or lifestyle changes like a new schedule.
 Hormones regulate the menstrual cycle, and many things can affect your hormone function and balance.